Optimizing system performance

 The CPU frequency governor may not be setup for maximum performance.
 See Cpufreq.

 Using an optimized Xorg driver

-Your distro might be set up to only use the standard framebuffer driver for X. You can enable the fbturbo driver (new name for sunxifb) for X following the instructions in the section Binary drivers.
+Your distro might be set up to only use the standard framebuffer driver for X. You can enable the fbturbo driver (new name for sunxifb) for X following the instructions in the section FBTurbo driver of the Xorg page.
 You can enable G2D for 2D acceleration using the G2D engine.

 Advanced topic: Using more recent Mali drivers